ftresa93/World_life_expectancy/README.md

 Post-EDA, the cleaned dataset was exported to Tableau for advanced data visualization, facilitating a more intuitive understanding of life expectancy trends and health factors across the selected countries.
 [Tableau Dashboard](https://public.tableau.com/app/profile/feba.francis/viz/WORLDLIFEEXPECTANCYDASHBOARD/Dashboard1)

-### Result:
+### Findings:
-The analysis results can be summarised as follows:
+The analysis findings can be summarised as follows:
-1. Life expectancy has increased over the 15 years in both developed and developing countries.
+-  Life expectancy has increased over the 15 years in both developed and developing countries.
-2. There is a positive and strong correlation between GDP and Life expectancy.
+-  There is a positive and strong correlation between GDP and Life expectancy.
-3. With a higher schooling period there seems to be higher life expectancy.
+-  With a higher schooling period there seems to be higher life expectancy.
-4. Most of the developed countries seem to have high BMI with high life expectancy.
+-  Most of the developed countries seem to have high BMI with high life expectancy.
 This could be due to higher quality health care provided.
-5. The average number of infant and under-five deaths has decreased over the 15 years, reflecting the global improvements in healthcare provision and accessibility.
+-  The average number of infant and under-five deaths has decreased over the 15 years, reflecting the global improvements in healthcare provision and accessibility.

 ### References:
 1. Kaggle-[Life Expectancy](https://www.kaggle.com/datasets/kumarajarshi/life-expectancy-who)